KasumiL5x/PyTeamsExporter/README.md

 **Do not share these values with anybody else.
 They are private.**

-### Starting Flask
+### Starting Flask (self-hosting or developers only)
 If you want to deploy this live, please look at [this page](https://flask.palletsprojects.com/en/1.1.x/deploying/#deployment) for help.

 To deploy this locally, navigate your terminal to the root directory (where `app.py` lives) and run either `python app.py`.

-### Using the Web App
+### Using the Web App (all users)
-In your browser, navigate to `http://localhost:5000`.
+In your browser, navigate to `http://localhost:5000` (or the hosting URL you have been given).
 Press `Sign in` and you will be redirected to Microsoft's login portal.
 Login with the same account you use on Microsoft Teams.

 Once signed in, press the `Get Chat History` button which will populate a table with all of your chats.
 Use the checkboxes on the left of each row to select which chats you would like to export.

-Once desired chats are selected, press the `Download Selected Chats` button and you will be prompted to download all of the chats in a pretty HTML format.
+Once desired chats are selected, press the `Download Selected Chats` button and you will be prompted to download all of the selected chats once they finish processing.

+There are two toggle buttons labeled `Chat + Attachments` and `Chat Only`.
+If the former is active, both the chat itself and all attachments will be processed.
+This is the recommended option.
+Note that SharePoint files are currently **not** downloaded due to permission issues, but rather are inserted back into the chat as hyperlinks.
+If the latter is active, then only the chat is downloaded and attachments aren't processed at all, which means they will simply be missing from the chat history, even in text.

+When a chat is ready to download, you will receive a `zip` file made up of the following:

+* `metadata.json` - Basic information about the chat.
+* `chat.json` - A complete record of the chat history in JSON format.
+* `chat.html` - A complete record of the chat history in a pretty HTML format.
+You likely want this.
+* `attachments` - A folder with all attachments for the chat.

+If you are dealing with large chats, the download process may take quite a while.
+This is because retrieving the data requires many calls to Microsft's Graph API which seems to have a built-in speed limiter for frequent requests.
+If you are running the app locally, then you can see the rough progress in the terminal window, which is quite handy, particularly for large files.

 ### Limitations
 * Only HTML and text messages are currently supported.
 System messages will not be included.
-* Attachments are not considered.
-This includes images, which are stored on Microsoft's servers.
-I am considering a separate pass to download, compress, and send the images too, but only if there's a need for it and I have time to do so.
+* I have only tested this with several chats, so it is highly likely that there are message types I have not encountered that may break the download.
+Let me know if this happens!
+* If `Chat + Attachments` is selected, all attachments are considered.
+However, they are not currently **downloaded** as they are typically SharePoint URLs which are protected with a different login token.
+I could perhaps decipher the URL into a drive link and use [this](https://docs.microsoft.com/en-us/graph/api/driveitem-get-content?view=graph-rest-1.0&tabs=http) call to read it, but that feels overkill, unless there is a huge demand.
+Note, however, that message hosted content (images and other media that are sent directly with the message rather than uploaded to another service) are retrieved and downloaded.
 * I'm sure I'm missing plenty of other rich information that the API lets me gather.
 This is a quick and dirty project.